jphalimi/PythonForMIC/Doc/library/wave.rst

 .. method:: Wave_read.close()

-   Close the stream if it was opened by :mod:`wave`, and make the instance unusable.
+   Close the stream, and make the instance unusable.
 This is called automatically on object collection.

 .. method:: Wave_read.getnchannels()